 The Layman’s Description of Three Card Poker

 The dealer’s hand must qualify to play.
-That is to say, the dealer must have at least a queen high in order to play.
+That is to say, the dealer must have at least a queen high to play.
 The Play bet is a push if the dealer doesn’t have a qualifying hand.
 However, the original ante bet pays back 1 to 1.
-The player can also cash in on their side bets if such wagers were made.
-Because players only have three cards, this changes the hand rankings quite dramatically.
+If the player made such wagers, they could also cash in on their side bets.
+Because players only have three cards, this dramatically changes the hand rankings.
 The Three Card Poker hand rankings are:

 - Straight Flush